MatasBrazauskas/Snake_Game/README.md

 - 🎮 Implemented a complete **game loop** with real-time updates and rendering
 - 🔄 Used **timing and frame control** to ensure smooth and consistent gameplay
 - 🧱 Designed a **grid-based system** for the snake and food
-- 🎯 Handled **keyboard input** for movement using SDL events
+- 🎯 Handled **keyboard input** for movement using Raylib events
-- 🧪 Practiced working with SDL2 setup and rendering APIs
+- 🧪 Practiced working with Raylib setup and rendering APIs

 ---